-Since most school children in the United States return to classes in the early part of September, it's a great month to visit Walt Disney World Resort in Orlando, Florida, especially if you don't have children or are traveling with a preschool child.
+Since most schools in the United States resume classes in the early part of September, it's a great month to visit Walt Disney World Resort in Orlando, Florida, especially if you don't have children or are traveling with a preschool child.

 During the week, the lack of older children makes September a great time to visit Disney with a preschooler.
-Disney World generally rolls out some fun activities designed with little ones in mind this time of year, so look for special programs and events, including special park hours and character greeting opportunities for toddlers.
+Disney World generally rolls out some fun activities designed with little ones in mind this time of year, so look for special programs and events, including character greeting opportunities for toddlers.

 Disney World Weather in September

 Temperatures in Orlando drop down from the blistering 90s of the peak summer months to highs in the 80s for most of September, and the humidity also tapers off just a bit, resulting in an outdoor climate that's almost bearable midday, especially in the latter half of the month.
-However, lows never really dip below 70 degrees Fahrenheit, so don't expect any real relief from the heat during your trip.
+However, lows rarely dip below 70 degrees Fahrenheit, so don't expect much relief from the heat during your trip.

 What to Pack

 Plan for summer attire in September, with shorts and T-shirts for the theme parks.
 Even though September technically qualifies as a "fall" month, Disney World Resort pools and water parks take advantage of the still-summer weather, so be sure to pack a bathing suit.
 If you plan to spend a day at the water parks, bring your own water shoes to prevent slips and keep your feet protected from restroom germs.